 The new seat matches the shortened frame—around three inches shorter than a factory Bonneville—and is upholstered with perforated leather similar to a type used by Porsche for its car interiors.
 The finishing touch is candy red paint with white accents, plus a grille slipped over the headlight.

-The perfect machine for blasting round the twisty streets of Sydney, don’t you think?
+The perfect custom for blasting round the twisty streets of Sydney, don’t you think?

 Images by Cam Elkins of Stories of Bike.